setulparmar/Landslide-Detection-and-Prediction/README.md

 **Configuration File**

-Developed JSON configuration file which separates the crawler engine into general and focused crawling modes and helps to optimize different API calls for different landslide events.
+Designed JSON configuration file which separates the crawler engine into general and focused crawling modes and helps to optimize different API calls for different landslide events.

 **Crawler Engine**